How to Work Out Your Wedding Budget

 - Set a realistic budget.
-Get quotes from wedding suppliers to inform your budget setting (let them know what the quote is for and they’ll be more than happy to help you) or you can let your wedding planner do it all for you.
+Get quotes from wedding suppliers to inform your budget setting (let them know what the quote is for and they’ll be more than happy to help you) or your wedding planner can usually help you with this.

 - Images from Pinterest and Instagram are great for inspiration but be prepared to spend a tidy sum if you’re looking to recreate those exact looks.
 Don’t assume that a 2 tiered cake with cascading sugar flowers will cost you £200!